Frequently Asked Questions

 Why can't I download study data from CLOSER Discovery?

 There are a number of complex reasons behind this that relate to legal, ethical and consent issues.
 None of the studies allow unrestricted access to the data.
 This is in order to protect study members.
 CLOSER Discovery was never envisaged as being able to manage these complex access processes and it is out of the scope of the work being undertaken.
-What CLOSER Discovery can do is help you better navigate those access arrangements, either by providing you with a list of variables you can request or by helping you identify what you need from large data sets with limited labelling.
+CLOSER Discovery can help you better navigate those access arrangements, either by providing you with a list of variables you can request or by helping you identify what you need from large data sets with limited labelling.

 Where can I find information on how variables were derived?